hypnoSpira/GolfHero/doc/sprint 1/system_design.md

 Our software is being designed in Unity for Windows machines.
 It is programmed in C# and organized using the MVC model.
 For our first sprint, we are only focusing on the View and Control aspects of the design as shown below in our Software Architecture Diagram.
-The CRC Cards below also show the class names, the objects they are attached to, and their responsibilities.
+The CRC Cards below also show the class names and their responsibilities.

 ---
 ---